ktrue/OWM-forecast/README.md

 <dt>$refetchSeconds</dt>

-<dd>This variable specifies the cache lifetime, or how long to use the cache before reloading a copy from Pirateweather.
+<dd>This variable specifies the cache lifetime, or how long to use the cache before reloading a copy from openweathermap.
 The default is 3600 seconds (60 minutes).
 Forecasts don't change very often, so please don't reduce it below 60 minutes to minimize your API access count and keep it to the free Developer API range.</dd>

 <dt>$showUnitsAs</dt>

 <dd>This setting controls the units of measure for the forecasts. <br>
- ='standard' SI units (K,m/s,hPa,mm,km)<br>
- ='metric' same as si, except that temperature in C <br> ='imperial' Imperial units (F,mph,inHg,in,miles)<br>
+ Units: Temp,Baro,Wind,Rain,Snow,Distance<br>
+ 'si' = C,hPa,m/s,mm,mm,km<br>
+ 'ca' = C,hPa,km/h,mm,mm,km<br>
+ 'uk' = C,mb,mph,mm,mm,km<br>
+ 'us' = F,inHg,mph,in,in,km<br>
 <br>
 **Saratoga template users:** This setting will be overridden by the **$SITE['OWMshowUnitsAs']** specified in your _Settings.php_.
 </dd>